 II.
-Dampness in Building:
+Dampness in Building

 The main reason for the dampness is the water comes from the ground and the water comes from the outer surface in the form of rain etc.

-Defects of Dampness:-
+Defects of Dampness

-- Due to the salt present in water, the white spots are created on the wall or terrace.
+- Due to the salt present in the water, white spots are created on the wall or terrace.

 - Plastering work is defecting from it.

-- To protect the groundwater the DPC work is done with good quality concrete.
+- To protect the groundwater the DPC work is done with good-quality concrete.

 III.
-Termite Attack:
+Termite Attack

 - Treatment of the soil present at the construction site

-- Treatment of building after the construction
+- Treatment of the building after the construction

-- The soil is treatment is done with the help of the anti-termite chemicals that are present in the market.
+- The soil treatment is done with the help of the anti-termite chemicals that are present in the market.

 - The chemical dissolves in the water and the spray on the soil at the plinth level.